mybest

 Delivers on Both Cut Quality and Accuracy, Just Be Sure You Have a Place to Plug It In

 The 7.0 Amp Top-Handle Jig Saw is by German maker Bosch.
-It's a corded type with a 12-foot-four-inch cord and weighs five pounds, 10 ounces.
+It's a corded type with a 12-foot-4-inch cord and weighs 5 pounds, 10 ounces.
 When we used it to cut wood, we found it worked well for both curved and straight lines, and was easy to keep along the scribe lines.
 The acceleration can be adjusted with either the trigger or speed control dial, and it includes an orbital action setting.
 Even with the power turned up, we had no trouble keeping it along the scribe lines, and we didn't notice many jagged edges on the cutting surface.

 While it doesn't have an LED light, it does come with a dust blower.
 You might feel inconvenienced depending on the time of day, but as long as you're working in a well-lit room, you shouldn't feel any stress, and you won't need to brush dust off the scribe lines.
 But since this is a corded model, you'll need to make sure you have the necessary facilities, and there's a chance the cord could be a problem if you're cutting large pieces of wood.

 This jigsaw requires a hex key in order to adjust the angle, which does take some time, but the numbers shown on the scale are surprisingly accurate.
-It can be adjusted to angles of zero, 15, 22.5, 30, and 45 degrees.
+It can be adjusted to angles of 0, 15, 22.5, 30, and 45 degrees.
 The 22.5-degree angle in particular is an uncommon setting, so it could be quite helpful to people who frequently need to cut at precise angles.

 Thankfully, it doesn't require any tools to change blades.
 The shoe is sufficiently weighty, and it felt steady when we put it down.
 It offers good leverage on the material while cutting, so as long as you don't need to make long cuts where the cord could become an issue, this is an excellent jigsaw that's easy to use.